About

 History

-The SHCC has been meeting the health care needs of UF students since 1906.
-Begun as an infirmary room on the third floor of the Thomas Hall dormitory building and moving a few years later to a wooden building close to the site of the present facility, a new building was constructed on the current site in 1931.
-At that time, the SHCC was a hospital providing in-patient services, including surgery, to a population of 3,000 students.
+The first section of today’s Infirmary Building opened on June 24, 1931, as a part of the new Student Health Services division, initially offering inpatient services including surgery to a population of 3,000 students.
 North and south wings were added in 1947 to accommodate the influx of students following World War II, with the south wing housing a dormitory for the nurses who staffed the center.

 Over the years, the SHCC has gradually evolved into an outpatient clinic, and a number of structural changes have taken place to help create much-needed space for serving the growing student population.
 The third floor attic in the south wing was finished and converted into a mental health unit during the 1970s.
 The west wing, housing the pharmacy and clinical offices, was added in 1975.
 And in February 1994, a complete renovation of the Infirmary Building was completed at cost of $4.6 million.
 Yon Hall space was added in 1997.
 In 2010, Student Mental Health Services moved to a consolidated facility providing counseling, mental health and psychiatry services under one roof, the Counseling and Wellness Center.
 GatorWell Health Promotion Services also moved to this facility the same year.
-(While psychiatry continues to report directly to the SHCC, general counseling and health promotion services are now part of UF Student Affairs.)
+(While Psychiatry continues to report directly to the SHCC, general counseling and health promotion services are now part of the Division of Student Affairs.)

-Gareth Kerr Memorial Scholarship Award
+Gareth Kerr Memorial Scholarship

 Past Winners